Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware

-During my 40 years as a university professor, I wrote more than 1,000 recommendation letters, so perhaps I can offer some tips to help you get the best recommendation letters possible for graduate school applications.
+During my 40 years as a university professor, I wrote more than 1,000 recommendation letters, so perhaps I can offer some tips to help you get the best possible recommendation letters for graduate school applications.

 At many institutions, recommendation letters--usually three are required - are just as important in graduate school admissions process as your undergraduate GPA and your scores on the Graduate Record Examination (GRE).
+However, bear in mind that some graduate schools do not require letters of recommendation - you can find some examples here.

 You will find that many graduate schools set an application deadline in November or December.
 These are hectic months for professors.
 The semester is driving toward an end, the holidays loom ahead and term papers and final exams are streaming in, waiting to be graded (and you thought only the poor students suffer end-of-semester stresses).
 So, anticipate these pressures and ask for letters early - in September.